 James Boswell, The Life of Samuel Johnson (1791) (Penguin)

-develop an understanding of the nature and evolution of literature, genre and authorship in the period between the 1720s and 1790s
+1. Demonstrate a comprehensive understanding of the nature and evolution of literature, genre and authorship in the period between the 1720s and 1790s;

-engage with current debates in the field of eighteenth-century studies, particularly those surrounding authorship and the evolution of the literary marketplace
+2. Engage with current debates in the field of eighteenth-century studies, particularly those surrounding authorship and the evolution of the literary marketplace;

-apply and interrogate the wider historical narratives within which early eighteenth-century texts are commonly read, including the demise of manuscript culture and the decline of the patronage system, the rise of the novel, the ascendancy of the woman writer, and the birth of the critic
+3. Apply and interrogate the wider historical narratives within which early eighteenth-century texts are commonly read, including the demise of manuscript culture and the decline of the patronage system, the rise of the novel, the ascendancy of the woman writer, and the birth of the critic;

-assess the benefits of studying literature in relation to the technologies and practices that governed textual production in this period, such as technological advances in book publishing, author-publisher relations, and legal definitions of the author-text relationship
+4. Assess the benefits of studying literature in relation to the technologies and practices that governed textual production in this period, such as technological advances in book publishing, author-publisher relations, and legal definitions of the author-text relationship.

-be able to engage with complex issues and articulate their conclusions confidently and clearly in spoken and written work
+5. Engage with complex issues and articulate their conclusions confidently and clearly in spoken and written work;

-develop a comprehensive understanding of advanced research skills relevant to the course
+7. Demonstrate a comprehensive understanding of advanced research skills relevant to the course;

-demonstrate a conceptual understanding of current scholarship in the discipline and ability to interrogate the insights and arguments of this scholarship
+8. Demonstrate a conceptual understanding of current scholarship in the discipline and ability to interrogate the insights and arguments of this scholarship.

 This module cannot be condoned or compensated for MA in Eighteenth-Century Studies students